 Staff members are required to maintain competencies specific to the level of practice required at Orlando Health Rehabilitation Institute as part of Orlando Health, Inc. policy as demonstrated by current licenses and / or certifications, and competency assessments.
-All therapists are required to pass, with an 84% grade, an Annual Clinical Review and an annual skills assessment.
+All therapists are required to pass an annual clinical review, with an 84% grade, which assesses their skills.